-The Museum of Geology is located on the South Dakota School of Mines Campus (501 East Saint Joseph Street, Rapid City, SD 57701).
-Donations are appreciated but not required.
-For more information, call 605-394-2467 or visit our website at museum.sdsmt.edu.
-Guided tours are available with our enthusiastic staff; please call ahead for large groups or to lock in your time for
+The Museum of Geology, located on the South Dakota School of Mines Campus (501 E. Saint Joseph St., Rapid City, SD 57701).
+We have a suggested admission price of \$5 for adults, \$3 for children, or \$10 for families.
+However, admission is still free and these prices are only suggestions.
+Donations are always appreciated and helps the museum stay open!
+For more information call 605-394-2467, email museum@sdsmt.edu, or visit our website at museum.sdsmt.edu.